ZebraRoy/read-docs-mcp/README.md

 ### Read Documentation Mode Tools

 The MCP dynamically generates tools based on the documentation structure and operating mode.
+All tools are prefixed with the package name to avoid conflicts when multiple read-docs-mcp instances are used.

 #### Normal Mode Tools

 In normal mode, for each module in the `moduleList`, up to three tools can be generated:

-#### get-[module]-list
+#### {name}-get-[module]-list

 Get a list of all items in the module.